 Very low ambient temperature: The current efficiency certification programs conduct all measurements under a very low ambient, which in the majority of cases is restricted at 23 °C. Such a low ambient is highly unrealistic for the conditions that usually apply inside a PC chassis.
 As the operating temperature increases, the performance of a PSU deteriorates, and this affects efficiency.
 In some units, this performance deviation can be small, but some PSUs are greatly affected by higher operating temperatures.

 The current efficiency certification programs don’t take into account the power consumption at standby: Every PSU that it is connected to the mains network consumes energy, even when it is shut down.
-You see, the +5VSB converter inside a PSU is constantly working and the only way to shut it down is either to remove the power source from the PSU or switch it off through its AC power switch (if it has one of course).
+You see, the +5VSB converter inside a PSU is continuously working and the only way to shut it down is to either remove the power source from the PSU or switch it off through its AC power switch (if it has one of course).
 The problem with this converter is that even with no load at all on its outputs it still consumes energy (like all converters).
-The amount of this energy is called phantom or vampire power since it goes totally wasted.
+The amount of this energy is called phantom or vampire power since it goes wasted.
 According to the ErP Lot 6 2013 directive, every power supply that is sold in the EU market should have less than 0.5 W power consumption in standby mode.

 No 5VSB measurements: There are no efficiency measurements on the 5VSB rail in the most popular efficiency certification program, so we can find PSUs with high certifications to have lower efficiency 5VSB rails compared to PSUs with lower efficiency certifications.
 This is something unacceptable since when a user invests in a high-efficiency PSU he/she expects it to be highly efficient on all rails, including of course the 5VSB one.